Rbaibi/510RedCross/README.md

 -Locations of e.g. landslides or other localized disasters.

+## Datasets
-**Datasets & Algorithms:** We can show examples of e.g. Flood Extent analysis and Damage Assessments as an intro to the Hackathon.
-But the datasets are not per say necessary to do the work.
+We show examples of e.g. Flood Extent analysis and Damage Assessments as an intro to the Hackathon.
+The datasets are not necessary to do the work.

 ## Deep Learning Resources
 If you are developing a deep neural network based solution, you can use the free GPUs provided by either Google Colab or Kaggle.
 Here are the instructions for both: